home - Electricity

 • sgraffito (sgraffito).

-It is applied in thin, multi-layered layers, which are then polished to create a smooth surface with the illusion of depth and texture.
-When used correctly, Venetian plaster can be used to create polished stone, marble finishes.
-It is especially useful on surfaces where marble panels are difficult to install, and on surfaces that which would imitate natural marble, for example:
+It is applied in thin layers, which are then polished to create a smooth surface with the illusion of depth and texture.
+When applied correctly, Venetian plaster can be used to create polished, stone, marble finishes.
+It is especially useful on surfaces that are difficult to install with marble panels, as well as on surfaces that which would imitate natural marble, for example:

 • columns;